-FOR VW HOT WATER SUPPLY BOILERS, the units are shipped with a 125 psi (860kPa) pressure relief valve that must be installed in the water outlet as near to the boiler as possible.
+VW HOT WATER SUPPLY BOILERS, are shipped with a 125 psi (860kPa) pressure relief valve that must be installed in the water outlet as near to the boiler as possible.

-This ASME-rated valve has a discharge capacity that exceeds the maximum boiler input rating and a pressure rating that does not exceed the maximum working pressure shown on the boiler rating plate.

-In addition, a CSA design-certified and ASME-rated temperature and pressure (T&P) relief valve must be installed on each and every water storage tank in the hot water supply system.
-The T&P relief valve must comply with the applicable construction provisions of the Standard for Relief Valves and Automatic Gas Shutoff Devices for Hot Water Supply Systems, ANSI Z21.22 or CAN/CSA-B149.1-00, or current edition.
-The T&P relief valve must be of the automatic reset type and not embody a single-use type fusible plug, cartridge or linkage.
+This ASME-rated valve has a discharge capacity that exceeds maximum boiler input rating and a pressure rating that does not exceed maximum working pressure shown on boiler rating plate.
+In addition, a CSA design-certified and ASME-rated temperature and pressure (T&P) relief valve must be installed on each and every water storage tank in hot water supply system.
+The T&P relief valve must comply with applicable construction provisions of Standard for Relief Valves for Hot Water Supply Systems, ANSI Z21.22 or CSA 4.4.
+T&P relief valve must be of automatic reset type and not embody a single-use type fusible plug, cartridge or linkage.

-The T&P relief valve should have a temperature rating of 210°F (99°C), a pressure rating NOT exceeding the lowest rated working pressure of any system component, and a discharge capacity exceeding the total input of the water boilers supplying water to the storage tank.
+T&P relief valve should have a temperature rating of 210°F (99°C), a pressure rating not exceeding lowest rated working pressure of any system component, and a discharge capacity exceeding total input of water boilers supplying water to storage tank.

-Locate the T&P relief valve (a) in the top of the tank, or (b) in the side of the tank on a centerline within the upper 6 inches (152mm) of the top of the tank, see Figures 13 and 14.
-The tapping shall be threaded in accordance with the current edition of the Standard for Pipe Threads, General Purpose (inch), ANSI/ASME B1.20.1.
-The location of, or intended location for, the T&P relief valve shall be readily accessible for servicing or replacement.
+Locate the T&P relief valve (a) in the top of the tank, or (b) in the side of the tank on a centerline within the upper 6 inches (152mm) of the top of the tank, see Figures 14 and 15.
+The tapping should be threaded in accordance with the current edition of the Standard for Pipe Threads, General Purpose (inch), ANSI/ASME B1.20.1.
+The location of, or intended location for, the T&P relief valve should be readily accessible for servicing or replacement.

-FOR VB HOT WATER HEATING BOILERS, the units are shipped with a 50 psi (345kPa) pressure relief valve.
+VB HOT WATER HEATING BOILERS, are shipped with a 50 psi (345kPa) pressure relief valve.
 This relief valve must be installed in the water outlet as near to the boiler as possible.